stressedmana/armada/README.md

 - **Install to internal storage:** currently boots from SD card
 - **Update mechanism:** image-based updates with rollback
 - **Power / fan control:** integrated with Steam UI where possible
+- **Game compatibility decky plugin:** per game FEX and Proton settings
 - **Broader device support:** e.g. Odin 3

 ## Known issues

-- **QAM button is unmapped.** Home is mapped to the Steam button currently.
-  Use Home+A to open the Quick Access Menu.
-Dedicated QAM button support is in development.
 - **No true suspend.** Pressing power does a "fake suspend" inspired by ROCKNIX, not real S3 sleep, so idle battery drain is higher than it should be.
-- **GPU hangs from the Steam UI.** `steamwebhelper` (Steam's Chromium-based UI) can occasionally trigger an Adreno/Turnip GPU fault that locks the GPU until reboot.
-Currently under investigation.
+- **QAM is unmapped on Pocket Evo.** Use Home+A to open the Quick Access Menu.

 ## Credits